Property Lease in Thailand

 The lease contract is usually drafted in the Thai language; however, we do provide English versions if needed.

 It is recommended to include family members such as young adults as co-lessees in the contract.
-In the uneventful demise of the parents, the children can carry on the full term of the lease period.
+In the uneventful demise of the parents, the children can carry on the full term of the lease period unless they will not be able to take your place as a Lessee under Thai law.

 Registration of Lease